 In his book, One Nation Under Surveillance, A New A New Social Contract to Defend Freedom Without Sacrificing Liberty, Global Professor of Law Simon Chesterman argues that society needs to move the debate from whether government collects copious information about its citizens to how that information will be used.

 David Garland, Arthur T. Vanderbilt Professor of Law, discusses his book, Peculiar Institution: America’s Death Penalty in an Age of Abolition, from Harvard University Press.
-Listen to an in-depth interview with Garland or watch the video above for an overview.
+Watch the video above for an overview.

 Professor Nancy Morawetz '81 talks about the Immigrant Rights Clinic's recent work documenting immigration enforcement on domestic train and bus routes by the US Border Patrol in Rochester, NY, and how it led to several lawsuits and two pieces in the New York Times.